-Workers should consider the safest and most appropriate venue for meeting a young person one-to-one and how to make this space the safest it can be.
-There should be a written agreement in place which outlines the expected setting and purpose of the work.
+Workers should consider the safest and most appropriate venue for meeting one-to-one and how to make this space the safest it can be, whether online or in person.
+There should be a written agreement, which may include email correspondence, in place which outlines the expected setting and purpose of the work.
 This should include the worker and young person outlining expectations, and could also include the agreement of their parent/carer, school or church, social worker or other professional contact.
 There are occasions where workers will need to undertake a risk assessment in relation to the specific nature and implications of 'one-to-one' work.
 These assessments should take into account the individual needs of the child/young person and the individual worker and any arrangements should be reviewed on a regular basis.
 Meetings with children and young people outside regular agreed working arrangements should not take place without prior agreement of managers and parents or carers.
 Workers should be aware of the need to be transparent and accountable in all their work and the particular risks of working alone with a young person.